 Prevention Tips

-- Always check oil while the car is running and inspect power steering fluid levels during routine oil changes.
+- It is best to always check the oil while the car is running and check the amount of the power steering fluid when changing oil regularly.

 Video Guide: